 Check it periodically in a normal phantom-powered mic jack to make sure it's working, at least on some level.
 Insert it into the test jack.
 If anything lights (even the two green lights that indicate "normal" phantom power), the jack is probably not safe for devices that need "cold" jacks.
 If the two "normal" green lights illuminate, then normal phantom power is present (though the quality of it is not known, i.e. what voltage, etc.) If nothing lights, we're lookin' good, but not safe yet: leave it plugged in, take the nearest good 1/4" cable or wire, touch one end's tip to the chassis of the tester, and touch the other tip to a grounded part of the system being tested (e.g., if testing an XLR plug in a snake, an exposed grounded part of the snake).
 Try a few spots.
 If nothing lights, then the jack is "probably" safe.
 There are cases that may not be shown, but more paranoid users should isolate their device properly anyway.

 It's recommended to not leave it plugged-in longer than necessary, especially if the lights are glowing brightly, as miswired situations may push too much current through the LEDs.
 Use of the device is basically risk-free to the system being tested, even if things short out or mistakes are made in the construction or use (as long as the note about not testing jacks that are live-to-speakers is followed...)

 A few various combinations of miswirings were tested (e.g. pin 2 not connected, pin 3 not connected, pins 2 and 1 switched, pins 3 and 1 switched, pin 2 not connected and pin 1 carrying 48V, etc.) and they all worked.
 They also generated different light combinations, so a user could chart those out to determine what light combinations indicated what.
 I didn't bother.

-It was not tested on lower-power phantom systems, like 12V or 24V systems.
+It was not tested on lower-voltage phantom systems, like 12V or 24V systems.
 The LEDs light well under 48V, and my impression is that they would at least glow dimly under those other systems, but I don't know.